Blessing, Cursing, Willful Sin, and the Two Witnesses

 Each witness independently lives out the full covenant cycle of Daniel 9:27:

-• Being handed over to the Beast for discipline
+• 2 Thess 2:11 – The Man of sin is handed over to the Beast for discipline

 Two witnesses are used because: